tawi1/DotsTrafficCity/docs/source/cityCreation.rst

 #.
 Description:
 	* **Hub** : root prefab used in `Demo` & `Demo Mono` scenes & contains demo sample dependencies.
-	* **Hub Base** : clean root prefab with just traffic & pedestrian simulation without any extra stuff (:ref:`playerCustom <player>` should be spawned with your own script or simply drag & drop into the scene).
+	* **Hub Base** : clean root prefab with just traffic & pedestrian simulation without any extra stuff (:ref:`player <playerCustom>` should be spawned with your own script or simply drag & drop into the scene).

 #.
 Press `Create` button.
 #.
 Continue with the `Hub Base`_ or :ref:`Hub <demoCity>` article, depending on your choice.